tigera-cs/Calico-Foundation/2.1-networking-pod-connectivity-basic-lab/README.md

 ```
 This shows that the pod's default route is out over the `eth0` interface. i.e. Anytime it wants to send traffic to anywhere other than itself, it will send the traffic over `eth0`.

-#### 2.1.1.4.
-Exit from the customer pod
-We've finished our tour of the pod's view of the network, so we'll exit out of the exec to return to host1.
+We've finished our tour of the pod's view of the network, so we'll exit out of the exec to return to bastion host.

 ```
 exit
 ```

-### 2.1.2.
-Examine the host's network namespace
+### Examine the host's network namespace

-#### 2.1.2.1.
-SSH into the customer pod's host node
 We'll start by switching to the node where the customer pod is running.
-In our example earlier this was worker 1.
-(If you've forgotten which node it was for you then repeat step 2.1.1. above to find the node.)
+In our example earlier this was 'worker1'.
+SSH into worker1.

 ```
 ssh worker1
 ```